 The Celts and Their Martial Legacy

-The Celts were not a single unified nation but a collection of tribal societies sharing linguistic, artistic, and cultural traits that flourished across much of Europe from the Iron Age into the early medieval period.
+The Celts were never a single unified empire but a mosaic of tribal societies sharing linguistic, artistic, and cultural roots that flourished across much of Europe from the Iron Age into the early medieval period.
 Their influence stretched from the British Isles to Anatolia, leaving an indelible mark on the continent’s warfare, mythology, and folklore.
 Understanding the military traditions of the Celts is essential to appreciating how their fierce independence, martial prowess, and vivid storytelling shaped European cultural identity for millennia.
 The warrior ethos that permeated Celtic life gave rise to epic tales of heroism, enchanted weapons, and supernatural battles that continue to resonate in modern fantasy, literature, and popular culture.
+Even today, the image of the Celtic warrior—wild-haired, painted with woad, wielding a long sword—remains one of the most potent symbols of ancient Europe.

 Origins and Historical Context